indygreg/PyOxidizer/README.rst

 the ``build.rs`` program) for the embedded Python interpreter.
 However, this configuration does not need to be used and the API exposed by the ``pyembed`` crate allows custom behavior not matching these defaults.

-A ``pyapp`` crate defines a Rust program that simply calls into the ``pyembed`` crate and instantiates and runs Python with the configured default settings.
-The crate exists for convenience to facilitate testing and to demonstrate how Rust applications can interact with the ``pyembed`` crate.

 The ``pyembed`` create is configured via a TOML file.
 The configuration defines which Python distribution to consume, which Python modules to